jsrmalvarez/jsrmalvarez/README.md

 - 👀 I’m interested in MCUs, FPGAs, communications, aerospace, maths, productivity, philosophy, languages (computer and human)...
 - 🌱 I’m currently learning.
 Previous statement is always true.
 And so is the previous one.
 - 💞️ I’m looking to collaborate on whatever, just tell me and I'll see if I can help
-- 📫 How to reach me: Twitter and jsrmalvarez@ninjatic.engineer
+- 📫 How to reach me: Twitter and jsrmalvarez at ninjatic.engineer

 <!---
 jsrmalvarez/jsrmalvarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.